Rajrupa1998/RvsPython/README.md

 ## Additional Information
-- Results folder contains results of our experiments
+- Results folder contains results of our experiments, inside the cumulative_results folder final results(mean values) are available
 - Scripts folder contains all the scripts used during the experiments.